No2Ross/TrAGEDy/README.md

 For simplicity, we will only align the first WT replicate with the ZC3H20 KO dataset.
 As shown in the TrAGEDy paper, replicates can be aligned with TrAGEDy and merged into one dataset before alignment between the conditions.

 #Step 1 - Create trajectories

 TrAGEDy makes no assumptions about what Trajectory Inference package is used, it only requires that the trajectories be linear in nature.
-For this analysis we shall use Slingshot from Street et al, 2018 to construct a trajectory based off of reduced dimension embeddings from PHATE (Moon et al, ).
+For this analysis we used Slingshot from Street et al, 2018 to construct a trajectory based off of reduced dimension embeddings from PHATE (Moon et al, ).
+Before a trajectory is made, the user first needs to supply a vector of genes which will be used to build the trajectory and calculate gene expression dissimilarity scores between the conditions.

 #Step 2 - Create interpolated points